-MicroScale Thermophoresis (MST) is an immobilization-free technology for measuring biomolecular interactions with a wide range of affinities (pM-mM).
-The MST instrument detects the motion of fluorescent molecules along a microscopic temperature gradient, which reflects changes in the molecular hydration shell, charge or size.
-Since one or all of these parameters changes with virtually every binding event, a wide range of biomolecules can be measured from ions and small molecule fragments to large macromolecular complexes in very small volumes (<10 ul) in a wide range of standard buffers and complex mixtures including liposomes, detergent, serum, and cell lysates.
+MicroScale Thermophoresis (MST) is an immobilization-free technology for measuring biomolecular interactions.
+The MST instrument detects the motion of fluorescent molecules along a microscopic temperature gradient, which reflects changes in the molecular hydration shell, charge, or size.
+Since one or all of these parameters will change with virtually every binding event, a wide range of biomolecules can be measured, from ions and small molecule fragments to large macromolecular complexes, in small volumes (~20 μl), in a wide range of standard buffers and complex mixtures such as liposomes, detergent, serum, and cell lysates.

 The CMI has a Monolith NT.115pico from NanoTemper Technologies.

 Pico RED detector

 - fluorophore concentration ≥ 50 pM

 Nano BLUE detector

 - eg. fluorescein, AlexaFluor488, NT495, GFP